495-Labs-Projects/ChoreTrackerAPI/README.md

 2. First we need to set up swagger docs for the RESTful API application.
 Include the swagger docs gem in your Gemfile ```gem 'swagger-docs'``` and then run ```bundle install```
   - This gem will automatically generate the right JSON files to help document your API if provided the right things.
 The documentation for the gem is here: https://github.com/richhollis/swagger-docs

 3. Next you will need to create an initializer for the gem and call it swagger_docs.rb.
 This will tell the gem some basic information about your application and how to generate the JSON for your API.
 This should go in your ```config/initializers/swagger_docs.rb``` file that you just created.
-You won't need to fully understand what this whole thing does, but its good to know that all of the autogenerated Swagger Doc files are put in the ```public/apidocs``` folder.
+You won't need to fully understand what this whole thing does, but its good to know that all of the autogenerated Swagger Doc files are put in the ```public/apidocs``` folder. (**Note:** If you are using cloud9 epecially or aren't running it on localhost:3000, make sure to change the ```:base_path``` property to the appropriate host name and port.)

   ```ruby
   # config/initializers/swagger_docs.rb